 The Régie des rentes du Québec launches My Account, which allows beneficiaries to consult or update their file and access all the Régie's online services in one place.

 The Québec National Assembly passes Bill 129, the Act to amend various provisions respecting supplemental pension plans, particularly concerning payment options in the event of an employer's insolvency, which serves to secure the pensions of retirees whose employer is insolvent.

 17 March 2011

-In his Québec Budget Speech, the Minister of Finance announced certain measures aimed at changing the Québec Pension Plan.
-First and foremost, these changes would improve the Plan's funding and encourage experienced workers to continue working.
+In his Québec Budget Speech, the Minister of Finance announces certain measures aimed at changing the Québec Pension Plan.
+First and foremost, these changes will improve the Plan's funding and encourage experienced workers to continue working.

-The Régie becomes the first public agency in Québec to be in the top 50 Best Employers in Canada list according to Aon Hewitt.
+The Régie becomes the first public agency in Québec to be in Aon Hewitt’s top 50 Best Employers in Canada list.

 The National Assembly passes Bill 42, the Act to amend the Supplemental Pension Plans Act in order to extend certain measures to reduce the effects of the 2008 financial crisis on plans covered by the Act.
-The Act extends until 31 December 2013 two measures that secure the pensions of retirees and certain plan members.
+The Act extends until 31 December 2013 two measures that secure the pensions of retirees and of the members of certain plans.